BM345/NagwaSchemas/describing_workflows.md

 - **It allows us to 'watch' content items.**
   It would be very convenient to have the option for users to 'watch' certain content items.
 This would mean that when certain actions are added to the history of the item, any users who are watching that item are notified.
 This would make it much easier to respond to comments and queries quickly.

-In addition to this, using this system of a workflow XML and a history XML, choosing *who* should work on a given content entity once it has reached a given status should be decided manually, and can be decided or changed at any time.
+In addition to this, using this system of a workflow XML and a history XML, choosing *who* should work on a given content item once it has reached a given status should be decided manually, and can be decided or changed at any time.
 The structure of the history XML file allows for this.
 This makes it a lot easier to organise who is going to do what, and to reassign a task to someone else should the original assignee become very busy with a separate task or project.

 This system also introduces priority flags in the history XML.
 Very often some content items are considered to be of higher priority than others - at the moment we don't really have a good way of communicating this through the CDS.

+Together, the workflow XML and the history XML are a simple way of describing workflows and the work done on different pieces of content, and add a lot of useful features.

 ## Specification